Alexander-Heinz/vdi_chatbot/README.md

 ### Features:

 - **📚 Knowledge Base**: Question-Answer pairs, enhanced with Links & Categories.
 Built from VDI/VDE-IT's FAQs via web scraping.
-- **🔍 Retrieval evaluation**: Text and vector-based evaluation (ElasticSearch).
+- **🔍 Retrieval Evaluation**: Text and vector-based evaluation (ElasticSearch).
 Vector-based embeddings on questions, answers, and a combined approach, using a ground truth dataset consisting of alternative formulations of a question: Does the chatbot find the original question belonging to its alternative siblings in the retrieval process?
 - **🤖 RAG Evaluation**: The _answers_ given to the queries by the RAG were assessed based on the *ground truth* dataset: *Will the chatbot deliver relevant answers if alternative questions are being asked for the same problem?*
 - **💻 Interface**: Streamlit UI
-- **⚙️ Ingestion pipeline**:
+- **⚙️ Ingestion Pipeline**:

-  - `./scrape.py` scrapes relevant data (IDs are created when generating ground truth dataset during evaluation)
+  - `./scrape.py` scrapes relevant data (IDs are created when generating the ground truth dataset during evaluation)
   - `./app/index_docs.py` indexes documents using ElasticSearch.
 This script is also executed when running `docker-compose`

-- **Monitoring**: Usage stats in postgres database; Grafana Dashboard
+- **📊 Monitoring**: Usage stats in PostgreSQL database; Grafana Dashboard

 <figure>
   <img src="assets/20240927_191642_database-screenshot.png" alt="Monitoring data in the postgres database">
-  <figcaption><em>Monitoring data in the postgres database</em></figcaption>
+  <figcaption><em>Monitoring data in the PostgreSQL database</em></figcaption>
 </figure>

 <figure>